graze/telnet-client/README.md

 ![screen shot 2016-02-15 at 15 57 29](https://cloud.githubusercontent.com/assets/1314694/13053525/e04e8656-d3fc-11e5-873a-0d5df92701ae.png)

+**Note:** it's important to escape any characters in your regex that may have special meaning when interpreted by [preg_match](http://php.net/manual/en/function.preg-match.php).
 ### Socket settings
 For timouts and more, PHP's `socket_set_option` is exposed via
 ```php